StatCan/aaw-security-proposal/01-classification.md

 | `secret`           | Secret           |
 | `top-secret`       | Top Secret       |

+> If the classification label is not provided,
+> then the workload is assumed to be Unclassified.

-> **Important note**: Labels in Kubernetes are mutable, meaning they can be
-> changed at any time.
-To prevent security incidents, we must enforce that
-> the classification label be immutable.
-This will be done through Gatekeeper
-> and the Open Policy Agent.
+**Important note**: Labels in Kubernetes are mutable, meaning they can be changed at any time.
+To prevent security incidents, we must enforce that the classification label be immutable.
+This will be done through Gatekeeper and the Open Policy Agent.